RichardWatkins1/CV/README.md

 #### Communication

-Excellent communication skills as I previously worked as a Teacher of Science at a school ranked in the top 1% of schools national in terms of student progress.
+Excellent communication skills as I previously worked as Assistant Head of Science at a school ranked in the top 1% of schools national in terms of student progress.
 As a teacher the success and opportunities of the young people I taught depended on my ability to clearly communicate the skills and content required for their examinations.

 - I achieved 'outstanding' results over several years, subjects and ability levels.
 - I contributed to the development of my profession by mentoring student teachers (including pair lesson planning, observation feedback and reflection) and achieving becoming an 'outstanding' mentor from the University of Leeds.